Poan18/ramverk1-weathermodule/README.md

  Weather module for redovisa webpage within the course ramverk1.

  ## Installation
- * Install the module by adding the name to your composer
+ * Install the module by adding the name to your composer or going to your anax installation folder and write:
  ```
- "require": {
-     "pon18/ramverk1-weathermodule": "dev-master"
- }
+ composer require pon18/ramverk1-weathermodule ^v1.0.1
  ```

 * Install using scaffold postprocessing script file